DATAPACT/Ontology_Service/docs/README.md

 ## Expected KPIs

-These KPI relate to the Policy Service suite of tools, which include the Policy Editor, the Policy Enginge and the Ontology Service.

 | What | How | Values |
 | --- | --- | --- |
 | 1) Support auxiliary ontology service to UoS ODRL based tools | 1) Ensure integration of the Ontology Service with the UoS ODRL Tools  | 1) Integrate with at least 5 tools between Policy Editor, Policy Engine, Consent Manager, Negotiation Tool, Contract Service, RepuLink  |